Spring rolls are a fun way to eat your veggies and a refreshing way to replace sandwiches in warm weather.

-Blend all dip ingredients in a blender until smooth and creamy.
+Blend all dressing ingredients in a blender until smooth and creamy.
 (If you prefer a thinner consistency, you can add water one tablespoon at a time.)
 Refrigerate while you make the spring rolls.

 For the Spring Rolls:

-In a medium bowl, combine shredded cabbage, grated carrot, chopped cilantro, and optional fruit or shrimp.
-Use tongs to toss.
+In a medium bowl, combine shredded cabbage, grated carrot, chopped cilantro, and optional ingredients.
+Add in dressing and use tongs to toss.